Discover Portugal

 As the day draws to a close, return to Porto, reflecting on the cultural richness and historical significance experienced during your exploration of Santiago de Compostela and Valença do Minho.

-Add-on: Braga & Guimaraes Old Town Tour : USD 170 Per person (minimum 4 pax)
+Add-on: Braga & Guimarães Old Town Tour: USD 170 per person (minimum 4 pax)

 Embark on a captivating tour exploring the old towns of Braga and Guimarães, two historically significant cities in Portugal, renowned for their cultural heritage and architectural marvels.